foundry-rs/foundry/README.md

 ## Getting Help

-First, see if the answer to your question can be found in [book][foundry-book], or in the relevant crate.
+First, see if the answer to your question can be found in the [Foundy Book][foundry-book], or in the relevant crate.

 If the answer is not there: